nelsonjchen/op-replay-clipper/README.md

 Capture and develop short clips of [openpilot][op] routes with the openpilot UI included, with the route and seconds marker branded into the clip.
 Useful for posting replay clips with the UI including path and lane-lines in the [comma.ai Discord's #openpilot-experience channel](https://discord.comma.ai) or anywhere else that takes video.

+Show the bad and the good of openpilot!

 Give this project a test with [GitHub Codespaces](https://github.com/codespaces) if you haven't already!

 * Prior GitHub Codespaces experience is not needed!